OphidiaBigData/ophidia-terminal/README.md

 $ ./configure --help
 ```

-to see all available options, like *--prefix* for explicitly specifying the installation base directory.
+to see all available options.

 If you want to use the program system-wide, remember to add its installation directory to your PATH.